-Once the paint has dried and cured, you can go ahead and attach the doors and the drawers fronts.
+Once the paint has dried and cured, you can go ahead and attach the doors and the drawer fronts.

 Installing new cabinet doors

 Lazy Susan cabinet – I have a Lazy Susan corner cabinet.
-Nieu Cabinet doors was able to easily send me doors to assemble my corner cabinet door.
+Nieu Cabinet doors were able to easily send me doors to assemble my corner cabinet door.